Jahans3/ez-promise/README.md

 Comes with built in support for currying, simply import `ezThunk` and you are ready to go.
 Pass the function you wish to convert into a promise first, with any arguments in the curried function.

 ```
-import { ezThunk } from 'promisifier'
+import { ezThunk } from 'ez-promise'

 const removeDir = ezThunk(rmdir)